Nike Girls Basketball Camp Lewis & Clark College

 Lunch is not provided.
-Please bring a packed lunch or lunch money.
-A camp store will be available for snack, drink, and gear purchases.
+Please bring a packed lunch.
+A camp store will also be open for snack, drink, and gear purchases.

 Upon arrival, all participants are evaluated by the staff so that their own instructional needs can be addressed throughout the week.
 In addition, campers will be split up into smaller groups for skill breakdown according to age.
 Parents are invited to attend the closing ceremony!
 Departure immediately following.

 Transportation is not provided by the camp to or from any airports.
 If you are flying to or from camp, we recommend using an airport shuttle service.
 Please schedule flights as close as you can to the check-in times on the first day and check-out times on the last day.

 A detailed camper registration packet containing check in location, health/release forms, emergency contact numbers, and a checklist of things to bring will be emailed to all registered campers in the Spring.
 The US Sports Camps health and release forms do not require a doctor's signature and they will be collected on the first day of camp.